denmitchell/EDennis.Samples.ScopedLogging/README.md

 To explore the demo, do the following
 1. Install a local version of Seq at port 5341 (or remove Seq settings from appsettings.development.json)
 2. Launch Visual Studio using the AutoLogin=Moe profile
-3. In Swagger Interface, do the following:
+3. In the Swagger Interface, do the following:
    a.
 [POST] /api/Loggers/Enable/1/Moe
    b.
 [POST] /api/Loggers/Enable/2/Larry
    c.
 [POST] /api/Loggers/Enable/2/Curly